Analysis | A vivid reminder that the threat to American democracy remains

 It is ridiculous for Trump to make claims like this, but we're accustomed to such behavior.
 The familiarity of it, though, can blur how dangerous it is.
 When coupled with other developments on Thursday, it becomes much more difficult to ignore the risk posed by a president rationalizing a violent attack on his political opponents.

-Shortly before Trump's interview with Ingraham, for example, Fox News host Tucker Carlson welcomed the far-right personality Jesse Kelly.
-The two were discussing a Politico report about President Biden's son Hunter involving his purchase of a gun in 2018.
-The details are murky, but the report alleges that the Secret Service tried to secure the record of the gun purchase after it went missing and that Biden denied being “an unlawful user” of drugs when applying for the weapon, despite being discharged from the Navy Reserve after testing positive for cocaine use several years earlier.
+Shortly before Trump’s interview with Ingraham, for example, Fox News host Tucker Carlson welcomed the far-right personality Jesse Kelly.
+The two were discussing a Politico report about President Biden’s son Hunter involving his purchase of a gun in 2018.
+The details are murky, but the report alleges that the Secret Service tried to secure the record of the gun purchase after it went missing and that Hunter Biden denied being “an unlawful user” of drugs when applying for the weapon, despite being discharged from the Navy Reserve after testing positive for cocaine use several years earlier.

 Any nuance or uncertainty about the incident was swept aside when Carlson and Kelly were talking.
 To them, this — whatever it ends up having been — served as even more evidence of how the rules don't apply to Democratic elites.